pagadesantosh/all_about_front_end/problem_solving_coding/polyfills/09_Array.from.md

       throw new TypeError('The map function must be a function');
     }

-    // if conditon is true only for the iterables like Strings, Set, Map, Array (More examples are added in the separate code block) if (typeof Symbol === 'function' && inputArr[Symbol.iterator]) {
+    // if condition is true only for the iterables like Strings, Set, Map, Array (More examples are added in the separate code block) if (typeof Symbol === 'function' && inputArr[Symbol.iterator]) {
       const arr = [...inputArr]; // this will simply convert into an array ex: Set[ArrayYouProvide] ===> [ArrayYouProvide] return mapFn ? arr.map(mapFn, thisArg) : arr; //if mapFn is provided as per the syntax, then map it otherwise as it is.